lunasec-io/lunasec/docs/blog/2021-11-02-our-ci-setup.md

 ---
-title: MonoRepo CI
+title: MonoRepo CI with Lerna, here's what we learned
-description: Celebrating the release of the first fully Open Source data security platform
+description: How we got CI working with Lerna, docker-compose, docker.sock, and cypress
 slug: lunasec-ci
 authors:
 - name: Forrest Allison